DeepSpeed-VisualChat: Multi-Round Multi-Image Interleave Chat via Multi-Modal Causal Attention: Method

 We adopt a unified instruction tuning format for all experiments, and the template is shown in~\fref{fig:ift_template}.
 It is crucial to note that we do not employ any special tokens as our prefix; for example, “\#\#\# Image i” is not a special token, and the tokenizer interprets it as a regular string.

-In alignment with the recent trend of instruction fine-tuning, the final loss of our model is calculated solely based on “<answer>”, as illustrated in~\fref{fig:ift_template}.
+In alignment with the recent trend of instruction fine-tuning, the final loss of our model is calculated solely on “<answer>”, as illustrated in~\fref{fig:ift_template}.
 If multiple conversations are present, we compute the loss for all corresponding “<answer>” instances.

-Throughout the paper, unless specifically mentioned, we employ the \llama family as our language model and utilize the extracted (and frozen) visual encoder from \qwen~\cite{bai2023qwen} as our visual encoder, which accepts 448x448 images and produces 256 image tokens per image.
+Throughout the paper, unless specifically mentioned, we employ the \llama family as our language and utilize the extracted (and frozen) visual encoder from \qwen~\cite{bai2023qwen} as our visual encoder, which accepts 448x448 images and produces 256 image tokens per image.
 The rationale for opting for \qwen’s encoder over the typically utilized CLIP~\cite{clip} is elaborated in~\sref{sec:si_learning}.
 The sequence length for training \llama is capped at 4096.
-When referring to our model as \ours-xB (e.g., \ours-13B), the size refers exclusively to the language model components (\llama-13B).
+When referring to our model as \ours-xB (e.g., \ours-13B), the size is exclusively contingent on the language model components (\llama-13B).